 This course will introduce students to the visual arts and the variety of art mediums and techniques used to create two- and three-dimensional works of art.
 The purpose of this course is to build a context for understanding the arts; structurally, socially, culturally, and historically with the intention of making art meaningful to the student's everyday life.
-Students will explore and analyze influential works of art to gain an understanding of the arts as a method of communication and expression.
 Students will develop, explore, and express their personal aesthetics through art projects, class discussions, gallery visits and writing assignments.